shaileshjukaria/Build-Linux/README.md

 # Linux Build Project

-This project is based on [Michiel Derhaeg's tutorial](https://github.com/MichielDerhaeg/build-linux) for building a minimal Linux system from scratch.
+This project is based on Linux for building a minimal Linux system from scratch.

 ## Structure